(Pocket-lint) - Zoom has evolved into the tool of choice for keeping people connected, but one surprising trend that has emerged is quizzes.

 Welcome to the music round!

 Having a music round makes for a great quiz and there's nothing to stop you doing that via Zoom too.
-There's a range of options for using music, basically an easy way and a more complicated way.
+There are a range of options for using music, basically an easy way and a more complicated way.

 The easy way to share music on Zoom